-In addition, the Management Company may take advice from one or more investment advisors with the costs of this being borne by the Fund or sub-funds concerned.
+In addition, the Management Company may take advice from one or more investment advisers at its own cost or with the costs of this being borne by the Fund or sub-funds concerned.

 For the management of one or more sub-funds in order to implement the investment objectives the Management Company may commission one or more professional external fund management companies at the cost of the Fund or sub-fund or sub-funds to take the investment decisions necessary for this within the framework of the investment policy and limits established for the particular sub-fund or sub-funds, although control and responsibility still rest with the Management Company.
-The fund management companies ("Fund Managers") and/or investment advisors commissioned for individual sub-funds can be seen from the table entitled "The sub-funds - an overview".
+The fund management companies ("portfolio managers") and/or investment advisers commissioned for individual sub-funds can be seen from the table entitled "The sub-funds - an overview".